 Enrolled Nurse vs. Registered Nurse: Who’s Who?

 Nurses are integral to our healthcare industry.
-This fulfilling and dynamic role can take on several profiles within numerous situations, allowing this career pathway to suit many different types of people.
+This fulfilling and dynamic role can take on several profiles within a nurse’s scope of practice, allowing this career pathway to suit many different types of people.

 A nurse’s primary responsibility for supporting and improving the lives of those in need has made this job even more critical in today’s society.
 Nursing employment opportunities are rising at all levels of entry to support Australia’s ageing population.

 The two main types of nurses that you’ll come across in your research are ‘enrolled’ nurses and ‘registered’ nurses.
-In this article, we will compare the main differences between these two roles to help you paint a clearer picture of what a career in nursing care can look like for you.
+In this article, compare the main differences between these two health professionals, so you can paint a clearer picture of what your career in nursing care might look like.

 What is an enrolled nurse?

 They are a significant part of a medical team responsible for the care and monitoring of patients.
-However, enrolled nurses are required to work under the supervision and direction of a registered nurse.
+However, enrolled nurses are required to work under the supervision of a registered nurse.

 Enrolled nurses are second-level nurses, meaning that although they fall under registered nurses, they can experience both direct or indirect supervision.
 Hence, their competency of patient care and nursing duties are not lacking.